p-DG cyclotomic nilHecke algebras: A double centralizer property

 Throughout this subsection, let $A$ be a (graded) finite-dimensional \emph{self-injective algebra}, i.e, the left or right regular module $A$ is injective.
 We will take $M$ to be a (graded) finitely-generated faithful right $A$-module.

-\begin{lem} A direct sum of copies of $M$ contains $A$ as a direct summand. \end{lem} \begin{proof} Write $A$ as a direct sum of indecomposable injective submodules.
+\begin{lem} $A$ is a direct summand of $M^{\oplus r}$, for some $r>0$. \end{lem} \begin{proof} Write $A$ as a direct sum of indecomposable injective submodules.
 Each indecomposable injective $I_N\subset A$ is the injective envelope of its (simple) socle $N$.
 By the assumption, $N$, regarded as a submodule in the socle of $A$, embeds into $M$ since it is simple and $A$ acts faithfully on $M$.
 By injectivity of $I_N$, the embedding of $N$ into $M$ extends to an embedding of $I_N$ into $M$.
 Hence $I_N$ is a direct summand of $M$, and the result follows. \end{proof}

 Write $M_A=P_A\oplus N_A$, where $P_A$ is the direct sum of projective-injective indecomposable summands of $M_A$, and $N_A$ is a complementary module.
 By the previous lemma, every indecomposable projective summand of $A$ figures in $P_A$ as a direct summand and vice versa.